 No need to give this set a bash to sort the picture out and no aerials to fuss about with.

-Wild & Wolf American Diner Telephone
+Wild & Wolf Diner Phone

 For most of us, a landline phone might be on the verge of being a thing of the past, but if you still like the idea of having a home handset then why not go the whole hog and invest in something truly classic.